moondance-labs/tanssi-docs/learn/framework/modules.md

 ---
-title: Substrate Modules (Pallets) for your Runtime
+title: Appchain Modules (Pallets) for your Runtime
-description: Substrate is a blockchain development framework that provides ready-to-use modules (pallets) for developers to compose with their custom logic in the Runtime.
+description: Substrate is a blockchain development framework that provides ready-to-use modules (pallets) for developers to compose with their custom logic in their Appchain Runtime.
 ---

-# Modules {: #modules }
+# Appchain Framework Modules {: #appchain-framework-modules }

 ## Introduction {: #introduction }